 - Learn about recent advances which make the creation of a digital 3D city much faster

-From New York to London, Berlin to Shanghai, a growing number of cities around the world have launched their own 3D city models.
-These tools are incredibly valuable, giving a range of stakeholders a powerful new method of understanding the built environment and interacting with it.
+Cities worldwide, from New York to London, Berlin to Shanghai, are launching their own 3D city models.
+These tools offer stakeholders a powerful new way to understand and interact with the built environment.

-Whether it’s urban planners or property developers, telecom engineers or logistics companies, civil society groups, or academic researchers, the ability to explore a 3D model of a conurbation is genuinely revolutionary.
+Urban planners, property developers, telecom engineers, logistics companies, civil society groups, and academic researchers can explore a 3D model of a city.
+This exploration is truly revolutionary.

-However, creating a 3D model of a city remains expensive, technically challenging, and time-consuming.
-While some cities may have the budget to create their own 3D models, it is much harder for less wealthy cities to do so, not to mention small towns and villages.
-If we want to ensure that everyone benefits from the opportunities that 3D models present, a more efficient way of producing them is needed.
+However, the creation of a 3D city model remains costly, technically challenging, and time-consuming.
+While some cities have the budget to create their own 3D models, it’s harder for less wealthy cities to do so, not to mention small towns and villages.
+To ensure everyone benefits from the opportunities that 3D models present, we need a more efficient production method.

 What is a 3D city model?